 Professional Agrologist (PAg):

-All agrology Institutes in Canada agreed to a minimum entry-to-practice education standard for the Professional Agrologist designation.
+All provincial agrology regulators in Canada have agreed to a minimum entry-to-practice education standard for the Professional Agrologist designation.
 BCIA adheres to the following requirements:

 A minimum of a Bachelor's level degree (with a science focus) from a recognized university of which the course work must consist of the following:

 - A minimum of 8 entry-level foundational knowledge courses typically at the 100 or 200 level, in the subject matters listed on the Academic Worksheet;

 - A minimum of 20 courses in agricultural or natural sciences or agricultural or resource economics that relate directly to agrology (as defined in the Agrologists Regulation, 2021);

 - A minimum of 8 senior-level courses (can come from within the above-noted 20-course requirement) in agricultural or natural sciences or agricultural or resource economics that relate directly to agrology (as defined in the Agrologists Regulation, 2021).
 Only senior courses (typically 3rd year and higher) taught by a recognized university are recognized as senior-level courses.